sahasatvik/assignments/MA4204/notes.typ

 ] <cor_class_basis>

-== The tensor product of representations
+= Tensor products of representations

 The construction used in @prop_tensor_1D generalizes nicely to tensor products of representations, as follows.